Skifahren Arlberg Ski

 In 1884, Emperor Franz Joseph I opened the Arlberg Railway, which made it easier for skiers to reach the area.
 The Arlberg Ski Club was founded in 1901, and in 1936, Austria's first tow lift went into operation in Zürs - before that, skiers had to climb the slopes on foot.
 Today, on the Tyrolean side, the permanent giant slalom run "Rendl Race", the Stanton Speed run with timekeeping, and the Stanton Park for snowboarders are particularly popular.

-Families will find plenty to enjoy on the Galzig Fun Slope, the child-friendly Hoppl Path, and in the St. Anton Kinderwelt, located directly at the Galzigbahn valley station.
+Families will find plenty to enjoy on the Galzig Fun Slope, the Hoppl Path, and in the St. Anton Kinderwelt, located directly at the Galzig valley station.
 The "Run of Fame", the longest ski circuit in the Alps at 85 kilometres, leads through the entire ski area.
-New for 2024/25 is "ARL ONE" (formerly Heustadl) at the bottom of the valley run.
+In the last season, the "ARL ONE" (formerly Heustadl) at the bottom of the valley run was added.
 Slalom Olympic champion and double world champion Mario Matt, a native of the region, runs an upscale après-ski bar there.

 Altitude: 1,270 - 2,811 m a.s.l.